Get

 Some people, including animal rights activists, equate ear cropping to torture and mutilation.
 Since the procedure is mainly done today for cosmetic purposes only, they don’t see any valid reason for ear cropping to happen at all.

-Since the AKC is not opposed to ear cropping, it perpetuates this controversy.
-Those against ear cropping are given the argument that if the AKC is for it, then it must be acceptable.
+Since the AKC is not opposed to ear cropping, it perpetuates this cruel and unnecessary practice, with those who support ear cropping arguing that if the AKC is for it, then it must be acceptable.

 Dogster_Website dividers_v1_Jan 18 2024-03